 You will need to have a licence

-If you would like to practice as a nurse in Sweden, you will need a Swedish licence.
-The title of nurse is protected by law.
-In other words, you may refer to yourself as a nurse only if you have a licence.
+If you would like to practice as an orthopaedic engineer in Sweden, you will need a Swedish licence.
+The title of orthopaedic engineer is protected by law.
+In other words, you may refer to yourself as an orthopaedic engineer only if you have a licence.

 If you do not have a Swedish personal identity number, residence permit or address